awslabs/amazon-ecr-credential-helper/README.md

 If you haven't defined the PATH, the command below will fail silently, and running `docker-credential-ecr-login` will output: `command not found`

-You can install this via `go get` with:
+You can install this via `go install` with:

 ```
 go install github.com/awslabs/amazon-ecr-credential-helper/ecr-login/cli/docker-credential-ecr-login@latest